Analyzing Galaxy Gaming (GLXZ) & Its Rivals

 |-$75.39 million

-Galaxy Gaming’s rivals have higher revenue, but lower earnings than Galaxy Gaming.
-Galaxy Gaming is trading at a lower price-to-earnings ratio than its rivals, indicating that it is currently more affordable than other companies in its industry.
+Galaxy Gaming’s competitors have higher revenue, but lower earnings than Galaxy Gaming.
+Galaxy Gaming is trading at a lower price-to-earnings ratio than its competitors, indicating that it is currently more affordable than other companies in its industry.

-This is a breakdown of recent ratings and target prices for Galaxy Gaming and its rivals, as provided by MarketBeat.
+This is a breakdown of recent recommendations and price targets for Galaxy Gaming and its competitors, as reported by MarketBeat.com.

 |Sell Ratings